rundeck/docs/docs/administration/install/installing-rundeck.md

 ## Database Configuration
+Rundeck requires a backend database to store and manage various types of data that are integral to its operation.
+The backend database serves as a repository for critical information such as job definitions, execution history, project configurations, and user accounts.
+By leveraging a database, Rundeck ensures data integrity, persistence, and scalability, allowing multiple users to collaborate seamlessly and access the platform's features concurrently.

+The backend database plays a crucial role in enabling advanced functionalities within Rundeck, such as job scheduling, execution tracking, and historical data analysis.
+It allows users to define and store job definitions, which consist of instructions, scripts, and parameters necessary for performing tasks.
+Moreover, the database records execution history, including timestamps, execution statuses, and output logs, enabling users to review and troubleshoot job runs.

+Furthermore, the backend database stores project configurations, which encompass project-specific settings, resource definitions, access controls, and notifications.
+This central storage ensures consistency and facilitates easy management of project-related data.

+Overall, the backend database acts as a reliable foundation for Rundeck's core functionalities, providing a structured and efficient means of storing, retrieving, and organizing data essential for effective workflow automation and orchestration.

 :::warning
 Rundeck will initialize an on-disk database using the embedded H2 database on first start using the stock configurations.
 Production installations of Rundeck running H2 are not supported!
 Choose a supported database below to configure a production installation.
 :::

 ### Edit Database Config

 :::tip